xCloudx8/datawarehouse_for_genomes/README.md

-# datawarehouse_for_genomes
+# Data warehouse for genomes
-Data warehouse for genomes
+Here is an example of how could be implemented and developed a data warehouse to support genomic analysis.